-The following Arbitration guidance note Produced in partnership with King & Spalding LLP and Leigh-Ann Mulcahy QC and Tetyana Nesterchuk of Fountain Court Chambers provides comprehensive and up to date legal information covering:
+The following Arbitration practice note Produced in partnership with King & Spalding LLP and Leigh-Ann Mulcahy QC and Tetyana Nesterchuk of Fountain Court Chambers provides comprehensive and up to date legal information covering:

 Section 69 of the Arbitration Act 1996 (AA 1996) provides that parties to an arbitration seated in London may appeal any award arising from the arbitration on a 'question of law'.
 This Practice Note deals with the distinction between a question of law and a question of fact for the purposes of AA 1996, s 69.